flenniken/statictea/docs/runCommand.md

 # warnStatement

-Warn about an invalid statement.
-Show and tell the statement with the problem.
-Start is the position in the statement where the problem starts.
-If the statement is long, trim it around the problem area.
+Show an invalid statement with a pointer pointing at the start of the problem.
+Long statemetns are trimmed around the problem area.

 ```nim
 proc warnStatement(env: var Env; statement: Statement; warning: Warning;